Poetry: Ghazal

 As with other forms with a long history in many languages, many variations have been developed, including forms with a quasi-musical poetic diction in Urdu.
 Ghazals have a classical affinity with Sufism, and a number of major Sufi religious works are written in ghazal form.
 The relatively steady meter and the use of the refrain produce an incantatory effect, which complements Sufi mystical themes well.
-Among the masters of the form is Rumi, a 13th-century Persian poet.

-One of the most famous poet in this type of poetry is Hafez, whose poems often include the theme of exposing hypocrisy.
-His life and poems have been the subject of much analysis, commentary and interpretation, influencing post-fourteenth century Persian writing more than any other author.
+Among the masters of the form are Rumi, the celebrated 13th-century Persian poet, Attar, 12th century Iranian Sufi mystic poet who Rumi considered his master, and their equally famous near-contemporary Hafez.
+Hafez uses the ghazal to expose hypocrisy and the pitfalls of worldliness, but also expertly exploits the form to express the divine depths and secular subtleties of love; creating translations that meaningfully capture such complexities of content and form is immensely challenging, but lauded attempts to do so in English include Gertrude Bell's Poems from the Divan of Hafiz and Beloved: 81 poems from Hafez (Bloodaxe Books) whose Preface addresses in detail the problematic nature of translating ghazals and whose versions (according to Fatemeh Keshavarz, Roshan Institute for Persian Studies) preserve "that audacious and multilayered richness one finds in the originals".
+Indeed, Hafez's ghazals have been the subject of much analysis, commentary and interpretation, influencing post-fourteenth century Persian writing more than any other author.
 The West-östlicher Diwan of Johann Wolfgang von Goethe, a collection of lyrical poems, is inspired by the Persian poet Hafez.

 Genres

 In addition to specific forms of poems, poetry is often thought of in terms of different genres and subgenres.
 A poetic genre is generally a tradition or classification of poetry based on the subject matter, style, or other broader literary characteristics.
 Some commentators view genres as natural forms of literature.
 Others view the study of genres as the study of how different works relate and refer to other works.